-Ball pythons are notoriously picky eaters, and there are several reasons why one would suddenly refuse to touch their food.
+Ball pythons are notoriously picky eaters, and there are several reasons why one would suddenly refuse food.

-If your ball python isn’t eating and you want to know why then keep reading!
+If you want to know why your ball python refuses to eat then keep reading!

 We’ll also cover all of the ways to solve your snake’s hunger strike, from simple methods like warming up their food to the more elaborate ones like rearranging their enclosure.